-Roof trusses - Roof and side coverings - Design of purlin and elements of truss; End bearing - Design of gantry girder -.
+Roof trusses - Roof and side coverings - Design of purlin and elements of truss; End bearing -Design of gantry girder -.
 Metro Station roof and truss - Arches.

-(Approved by AICTE, New Delhi & Affiliated to Anna University, Chennal) Recognized Under Section 2(f) & 12(B) of the UGC Act, 1956 NAAC Accredited with 'A' Grade
+(Approved by AICTE, New Delhi & Affiliated to Anna University, Chennal)

-- Determine the behaviour of bolted and welded connections. - Apply the concept of shear lag in design of tension members. - Design compression members using simple and built- up sections. - Analyze the beams subjected to uniaxial and biaxial bending - Understand the Industrial structures and their components.
+- Analyse the behaviour of bolted and welded connecting and design them. - Know the concept and design of tension members. - Design compression members using simple and built- up sections. - Aspire various types of flexural members. - Understand the Industrial structures and their components.